tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/3/LessonPlan.md

   * Therefore, we expect a slightly higher out-of-sample RMSE, which is what we see.

-  * The fact that the two are close to each other in value though does suggest that our model is reasonably stable.
+  * The fact that the two are close to each other in value, though, does suggest that our model is reasonably stable.

 Congratulate the class for making it through their first week of Machine Learning!
 This is a very valuable skill that is currently changing the face of finance.